GONT-network/GONT-VM/EPOCHS/EPOCH1_MemGasAllocator/readme.txt

-Very first step of the DEV process.
+A very first step of the GONT DEVELOPMENT process.

 Epoch 1: Allocator of the memory AltGas (alternative gas) Phase 1: "BigBang" (according to the Roadmap)